 Consumers - or someone acting on their behalf e.g. via power of attorney - can register with the Vulnerability Registration Service (VRS) and choose to have credit agencies and companies take their vulnerability into consideration when they are assessing the suitability of a product or service.
 Users can choose to have their application automatically denied if they apply for credit.
 Or alternatively, they can have their name 'flagged', which means the company will contact them to discuss their application.

 GAMSTOP is an online service that allows consumers to register and exclude themselves from online gambling, including apps.
-A name, address, and email address is required and there is the option to be excluded for a period of 6 months, 1 year, or 5 years.
+A name, address, and email address are required and there is the option to be excluded for a period of 6 months, 1 year, or 5 years.
 Each individual has to sign up on their own accord and the restrictions can be lifted at any time - however, GAMSTOP would need to be contacted and the necessary protocol would need to be followed and met.

 Cold Turkey is a browser add-on that is designed to increase productivity by blocking distracting websites, games, and apps.
 However, it can also be used to block problem spending websites such as gambling or online shopping sites.

 The Telephone Preference Service (TPS) allows you to opt out of receiving unsolicited sales and marketing calls that could increase a vulnerable person's risk of being scammed.
 You can simply register the relevant telephone number on its website.

 Where to get free debt help and advice

 Should you end up in trouble as a result of scams or gambling, there are many charities and websites that offer free debt and financial advice.
 We've listed some of them below: